verajosemanuel/SwimTheDataLake/content/post/2018-05-29-my-favourite-snippets.md

 	"#" ${0} `r paste(date(), "------------------------------\n")`
 ```

-And the second one to insert the magrittr pipe I use most (instead the default one)
+The second one to insert the magrittr pipe I use most (instead the default one)

 ```r
 snippet mp